kotlin-orm/ktorm/README.md

 }
 ```

 Now you can run this program, Ktorm will generate a SQL `select * from t_employee`, selecting all employees in the table and printing their names.
-You can use the for-each loop because the query object returned by the `select` function implements the `Iterable<T>` interface.
-Any other extension functions on `Iterable<T>` are also available, eg. map/filter/reduce provided by Kotlin standard lib.
+You can use the for-each loop here because the query object returned by the `select` function overloads the iteration operator.

 ## SQL DSL